emmashockley/CC-Penn-GitHub-Demo/README.md

-My name is Emma Shockley
+My name is Emma Shockley.

-This is sample code
+This is sample code.